Our mission is to nurture and grow a loving, inclusive spiritual community that inspires lives based on the five Unity principles.

 Unity of Nashville was under the leadership of Rev. Cherie Larkin from the year 2000 – 2014.
 During her time with the church we experienced growth and a full commitment to embracing inclusiveness and emphasizing the divine presence of power within each person.
 Unity of Nashville also enhanced its online presence, sharing audio and video sermons to a broader mass.
 In 2006, we celebrated 90 years of spiritual service to the community.

-The church now has Rev. John M McLean as its Senior Minister, As we enter our Centennial year, Unity of Nashville rededicates itself to its mission – to teach the Truth that sets us free.
+The church now has Rev. John M McLean as its Senior Minister, As we move beyond our Centennial year (2016), Unity of Nashville rededicates itself to its mission – to teach the Truth that sets us free.

 WANT TO KNOW MORE?